dberga/EO-SISR/README.md

 # IQUAFLOW - QMRNet for Benchmarking Image Super-Resolution

-- The rest of code is distributed in distinct repos [IQUAFLOW framework](https://github.com/satellogic/iquaflow), [QMRNet EO Dataset Evaluation Use Case](https://github.com/dberga/iquaflow-qmr-eo) and [QMRNet's Loss for Super Resolution Optimization Use Case](https://github.com/dberga/iquaflow-qmr-loss).
+- The rest of code is distributed in distinct repos [IQUAFLOW framework](https://github.com/satellogic/iquaflow), [QMRNet EO Dataset Evaluation Use Case](https://github.com/dberga/iquaflow-qmr-eo), [QMRNet's Loss for Super Resolution Optimization Use Case](https://github.com/dberga/iquaflow-qmr-loss) and [QMRNet standalone code](https://github.com/satellogic/iquaflow/tree/main/iquaflow/quality_metrics).

 The Single Image Super Resolution (SISR) use case is build to compare the image quality between different SiSR solutions.
 A SiSR algorithm inputs one frame and outputs an image with greater resolution.
 These are the methods that are being compared in the use case: